 We will use all the resources at our disposal to ensure our solicitors construct a strong case for your defence.

-Our SCU was established ten years ago and regularly wins cases on behalf of clients accused of a range of serious crimes.
+Our Fraud and Business Crime team regularly win cases on behalf of clients accused of a range of serious crimes.
 We can advise and attend interviews, our solicitors are recognised specialists on the LSC’s (Legal Services Commission) Specialist Fraud Panel, and the range of resources available to our team allows them to assemble effective defence strategies for those accused of corporate manslaughter.